TheMindset/Intro_to_graphQL/README.md

 # Intro to Graphql

 This example repo for a backend Express App.
-I this [walkthrough](https://backend.turing.io/module4/lessons/pets_gql_walkthrough) for learn how to use GraphQL.
+Use this [walkthrough](https://backend.turing.io/module4/lessons/pets_gql_walkthrough) for learn how to use GraphQL.

 ## Getting Started